-- To our Trustees who manage the escrow cash accounts for StableUSD tokens and process KYC/AML information as well as token issuance and redemption requests from Stably account holders.
+- To our Trustees who manage the escrow cash accounts for StableUSD tokens (also referred to as "USDS" and USDSB") and process KYC/AML information as well as token issuance and redemption requests from Stably account holders.

 - To our third party service providers who provide services such as website hosting, payment processing, data analysis, information technology and related infrastructure provision, customer service, email delivery, online advertising, auditing, and other services.

 - We may use third-party advertising companies to serve advertisements regarding goods and services that may be of interest to you.
 To do so, these companies may set and access their own cookies, pixel tags, and similar technologies on our Services and they may otherwise collect or have access to information about you which they may collect over time and across different online services.
 Some of our advertising partners are members of the Network Advertising Initiative or the Digital Advertising Alliance.
 If you do not wish to receive our personalized ads, please visit their opt-out pages to learn about how you may opt out of receiving personalized ads from member companies.

 - We may publicly display comments and testimonials we receive from users.
 If you write a comment, send us an email, or other communication, we may edit it in our discretion and use it, with or without your name, anywhere we desire, including, but not limited to, our website(s), press releases, newsletters and marketing material.